Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Introduction

 Furthermore, in more general settings with only mild assumptions about regularity, we demonstrate that constant policies fail to converge with high probability.
 In contrast, policies that increase the amount of synthetic data across iterations can converge to optimal performance.
 Among such increasing policies, we prove that exponential growth policies guarantee exponential convergence, and in the worst-case scenarios, they achieve no larger computational costs compared to polynomial growth policies when attaining similar near-optimal performance.

-Building on these theoretical insights, we validate our findings experimentally through three settings: a toy example aligned with the previous simplified Gaussian data, an image-denoising task using Diffusion Probabilistic Models (DPM), and a math-reasoning task with Large Language Models (LLM).
-Across all experiments, both exponential and linear (polynomial) growth policies outperform constant policies.
+Building on these theoretical insights, we validate our findings with two experiments: an image-denoising task using diffusion probabilistic models (DPMs), and a math-reasoning task with large language models (LLMs).
+Across these experiments, exponential and linear (polynomial) growth policies outperform constant policies.
 Moreover, the best exponential policies match or exceed the performance of linear policies in every case, confirming their theoretical robustness.

-We summarize our contribution as follows. \begin{itemize}\itemsep = -.1em \item We formulate the problem of optimizing post-training gains under a limited budget for iterative learning in \cref{subsec:notation}. \item In a solvable Gaussian setting, we prove the optimality of an exponential growth policy in \cref{subsec:intuit} and validate it through numerical simulations in \cref{subsec:toy_exp}. \item In a more general setting, we demonstrate in \cref{subsec:theory} that constant policies fail to converge to the optimal reward with high probability, while increasing policies ensure convergence.
+We summarize our contribution as follows. \begin{itemize} \item We formulate the problem of optimizing post-training gains under a limited budget for iterative learning in \cref{subsec:notation}. \item In a solvable Gaussian setting, we prove the optimality of an exponential growth policy in \cref{subsec:intuit} and validate it through numerical simulations. \item In a more general setting, we demonstrate in \cref{sec:theory} that constant policies fail to converge to the optimal reward with high probability, while increasing policies ensure convergence.
 Among these, the exponential growth policy achieves an exponential convergence rate and outperforms polynomial growth policies in the worst case. \item Experiments on image denoising (diffusion probabilistic model) and math reasoning (large language model) in \cref{sec:exp} confirm that exponential and polynomial growth policies outperform constant policies, with exponential policies exhibiting greater stability. \end{itemize}